Altinn/altinn-studio-docs/content/solutions/altinn-apps/app/apptemplates/asp.net/_index.md

 [ASP.Net Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.0) is a cross-platform, high performance, open-source framework for building modern cloud-based, Internet-connected application.

-Together with the added Altinn functionality in the template, it is a effective platform to build application powered by Altinn Platform.
+Together with the added Altinn functionality in the template, it is a effective platform to build applications powered by Altinn Platform.

-The application based on this templates are buildt as Docker Containers and hosted in Kubernetes.
+Applications based on this templates are buildt as Docker Containers and hosted in Kubernetes.

 ## Template Content
 The template contains lots of features to support functionality needed by Apps running in Altinn Apps.